Labour Community Services is committed to achieving a just and equitable society for all.

 Unions fought hard to give Canadians three important areas of power: the right to refuse unsafe work, the right to know about hazards in the workplace and the right to participate in health and safety discussions.

 As one of the United Way Peel Region’s initiatives, people ages 14 – 24 have been able to address a range of societal issues through creative means.
 Additionally, over 70,000 children and youth were placed on a path to succeed in school and life.

-The 40 hour work week or less, instead of 60 or more, is because railroad unions went on strike for a shorter work week with the same pay in the 1950s.
-Thanks to their efforts, work and life balance is on the horizon.
+The 40 hour work-week or less, instead of 60 or more, is because railroad unions went on strike for a shorter week with the same pay in the 1950s.
+Thanks to their efforts, work-life balance is on the horizon.